-Serbia: Voltages control in distribution network with distributed generation6.
-July 2016. / News Serbia Energy
+Serbia: Voltages control in distribution network with distributed generation, News Serbia Energy

 The developed model was tested in the case of prospective WF, to be connected to the 35 kV distribution line SS Zrenjanin 1 – Perlez.
 On the basis of available annual measured data on wind speed and consumption data, the testing is performed of models, in the way of voltage control and the effects on power losses.